Ramblurr/datomic-pro-flake/README.md

 **Project status:** Experimental but ready for testing.
 Breaking changes may occur until version 1.0.
 The 1.0 release will be considered production-ready.

-**Known issues**:

-* There's no builtin version pinning yet except for pinning this flake's version. -> this will be fixed before 1.0
-    * The last thing you want is for your database to have a surprise upgrade

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**